-The SAM method is utilized in this work as a baseline amplitude estimation technique to demonstrate the applicability of the SDA method for reducing false detections (false alarms) and simultaneously reducing missed detections.
-Our rational for choosing the SAM method was its ease of interpretation, as that it is based on simple averaging in time-domain.
-Logically, we can expect that more sophisticated TWA amplitude estimation techniques, in association with the SDA method, will result in further improvements.
+The SAM method is utilized in this paper as a baseline amplitude-estimation technique to demonstrate the applicability of the SDA method for reducing false detections (false alarms) and simultaneously reducing missed detections.
+Our rational for choosing the SAM method was its ease of interpretation, as that it is based on simple averaging in time domain.
+Logically, we can expect that more sophisticated TWA amplitude-estimation techniques, in association with the SDA method, will result in further improvements.

-When testing the effect of window size we found that decreasing the window length from 128 to 64 to 32 beats simply raised the noise floor, but did not affect the trend in our result.
+When testing the effect of window size, we found that decreasing the window length from 128 to 64-32 beats simply raised the noise floor, but did not affect the trend in our result.
 These observations are consistent with the previously reported results concerning the influence of window size on the performance of the SM and the MMA method [9].
-Nevertheless, increasing the window size is not always practical, since one might wish to decrease the window length to mitigate the nonstationary effects such as phase changes due to ectopy and HR perturbations, and to be able to more rapidly track changes in TWA amplitude.
-We also demonstrate that the SM technique produces an estimate of the TWA amplitude that is biased towards values lower than simulated values.
-(This observation can be explained mathematically and is beyond the scope of this work [28], [32].)
+Nevertheless, increasing the window size is not always practical, since one might wish to decrease the window length to mitigate the non-stationary effects, such as phase changes due to ectopy and HR perturbations and to be able to more rapidly track changes in TWA amplitude.
+We also demonstrate that the SM technique produces an estimate of the TWA amplitude that is biased toward values lower than simulated values.
+(This observation can be explained mathematically and is beyond the scope of this paper [31].)

 Studies on both artificial data and three different patient populations (using the NSRDB, the CHFDB, and the SCCDB) indicate that our new detection algorithm provides enhanced discriminatory power between patient populations.
 (The median difference between healthy and unhealthy patients is significantly larger than the other standard techniques at almost all HRs (p < 0.0001).)
-The most marked differences are found at higher HRs, although HRs below standard thresholds

-Copyright (c) 2010 IEEE.
-Personal use is permitted.
-For any other purposes, Permission must be obtained from the IEEE by emailing pubs-permissions@ieee.org.
-Authorized licensed use limited to: Universidad de Zaragoza.
-Downloaded on June 01,2010 at 10:43:47 UTC from IEEE Xplore.
-Restrictions apply.
-(110 BPM) also allow differentiation of normal and abnormal subjects.
-Note that in each case the application of significance testing increased the margin of separability between the patient populations (see Tables II and III).
-This improvement can be explained as follows: before significance testing the number of reported alternans-like episodes with relatively small amplitudes were much larger, and thus the quantiles were biased towards zero.
-After significance testing a large number of such episodes were marked as indeterminate and thus were removed from the quantile calculations, and therefore each quantile took on a larger value.
+The most marked differences are found at higher HRs, although HRs below standard thresholds [110 beats per minute (BPM)] also allow differentiation of normal and abnormal subjects.
+Note that, in each case, the application of significance testing increased the margin of separability between the patient populations (see Tables II and III).
+This improvement can be explained as follows: Before significance testing, the number of reported alternans-like episodes with relatively small amplitudes were much larger, and thus, the quantiles were biased toward zero.
+After significance testing, a large number of such episodes were marked as indeterminate, and thus, were removed from the quantile calculations, and therefore, each quantile took on a larger value.
 Therefore, the application of significance testing improved the margin of separability by removing false detections that were negatively weighting the calculations.
-Furthermore, on average the surrogate test maintained a lower percentage of indeterminate case than a comparable test (the SM).
+Furthermore, on average, the surrogate test maintained a lower percentage of indeterminate case than a comparable test (the SM).
 This observation may be explained by the lower missed detection rate of our surrogate test method.

-Note that the SM does include a test of significance (designed under assumption of Gaussianity of the spectral coefficients) while in contrast the MMA method relies on the preprocessing steps (such as exclusion of beats with abnormal fluctuations in the TP complex) to reduce noise artifacts [29], [30].
+Note that the SM does include a test of significance (designed under assumption of Gaussianity of the spectral coefficients), while in contrast, the MMA method relies on the preprocessing steps (such as exclusion of beats with abnormal fluctuations in the TP complex) to reduce noise artifacts [28], [29].
 We repeated the TWA analysis on the real data using the SM and MMA methods.
-In the case of the NSRDB-CHFDB, application of the SM resulted in an improvement in inter-population separability over both the SAM (with no significance testing) and the MMA method.
-However, in the case of the NSRDB-SCDDB, only the SAM with the surrogate testing method was able to improve the inter-population margin of separability.
-The MMA method produced similar results to the SAM (with no significance testing) although with a positive offset at all HRs, as we would expect from our experience on artificial data.
+In the case of the NSRDB-CHFDB, application of the SM resulted in an improvement in interpopulation separability over both the SAM (with no significance testing) and the MMA method.
+However, in the case of the NSRDB-SCDDB, only the SAM with the surrogate testing method was able to improve the interpopulation margin of separability.
+The MMA method produced similar results to the SAM (with no significance testing), although with a positive offset at all HRs, as we would expect from our experience on artificial data.